MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/intro-to-deployment-pipelines.md

 ## Deployment method

-When you deploy content from one stage to another, the source content overwrites anything with the same name in the target stage.
-Content in the target stage that doesn't exist in the source stage remains in the target stage as is.
+To deploy content to another stage, at least one items must be selected.
+When you deploy content from one stage to another,the items being copied from the source stage overwrite the paired item in the stage you're in according to the [pairing rules](./assign-pipeline.md#item-pairing).
+Items that doesn't exist in the source stage remain as is.

 After you select **Deploy**, you get a warning message letting you know the items that will be overwritten.

 :::image type="content" source="media/intro-to-deployment-pipelines/replaced-content.png" alt-text="A screenshot of the replaced content warning displayed when a deployment is about to cause changes to items in the stage you're deploying to.":::

-You can learn more about [which item properties are copied to the next stage](understand-the-deployment-process.md#item-properties-copied-during-deployment), and which properties aren't copied, in [Understand the deployment process](understand-the-deployment-process.md#item-properties-that-are-not-copied).
+Learn more about [which item properties are copied to the next stage](understand-the-deployment-process.md#item-properties-copied-during-deployment), and which properties aren't copied, in [Understand the deployment process](understand-the-deployment-process.md#item-properties-that-are-not-copied).

 ## Automation